 When you place your entry in the Formula Bar, the entry is really going into the active cell.
 However, since the active cell can be anywhere, you may prefer entering formulas and functions directly in the Formula Bar.
 That way you know that the entry will land where you need it.
 Prior to entering a formula in the Formula Box (on the right side of the Formula Bar), the Name Box on the left lets you know where the entry will end up.
 The cell receiving the entry may be not be in the visible area of the worksheet.
 Gosh, it could be a million rows down and thousands of columns to the right!
+Once you start entering the formula, the Name Box becomes a drop-down list of functions.
+This is useful for nesting functions.
+As you enter a function in the Formula Box, you can click on a function in the Name Box and the function is inserted into the entry you started in the Formula Box.
+Confused?
+Imagine what we went through explaining that!
+Seriously though, this is a helpful way to assemble nested functions.
+Try it, get used to it, it will add to your Excel smarts.

-Once you start entering the formula, the Name Box will present the function name currently being assembled.
-The entry is completed when you press the Enter key, or click the little check-mark button to the left of the Formula Box.
+When your entry is finished, press the Enter key or click the little check-mark button to the left of the Formula Box.